MohamedAliHamza/MohamedAliHamza/README.md

 ## 🙋‍♂️ About Me

 🌱 I'm currently trying to improve myself in Python by solving problems on LeetCode, reading the docs, and more 🐍 💪

-💬 Ask me about Python, Django, and DRF 👩‍💻 👌
+💬 Ask me about Python, Django, and DRF. if I know the answer, I will be happy to help you  👩‍💻 👌

-⚡ Fun fact: I love to read books with coffee 📚 ☕
+⚡ Fun fact: I love to read books while drinking coffee 📚 ☕

 ## 🚀 Languages and Tools: